I am traveling with a church group in July to Sri Lanka to help at an orphanage and to evangelize. how much danger is there?

 Just remember, Kottawa, Sri Lanka is a LONG way from Greenfield, Indiana.

 Also, check with your church about travel insurance.... certain types of volunteer work and missionary work are not covered by all policies, and you might have to take out specialist coverage.
-Read your policy carefully. about 7 years ago
+Read your policy carefully. over 7 years ago

 Why do you want to evangelize?
 What would your feelings would be if a group of Hindu's of Buddhist's came to your home town to evangelize their faiths?
-Would you be against it? (not against you doing it.. just curious) about 7 years agoAnswered by John via Travellr.com
+Would you be against it? (not against you doing it.. just curious) over 7 years agoAnswered by John via Travellr.com

 There is no danger at all for you in Sri Lanka.
 It is safer place than most countries in the world today Evangelism refers to the practice of relaying information about a particular set of beliefs to others who do not hold those beliefs.
-The term is often used in reference to Christianity.Why not just help out at the orphanage without any strings attached. this is the true spirit of giving . about 7 years agoAnswered by Malin via WorldNomads.com
+The term is often used in reference to Christianity.Why not just help out at the orphanage without any strings attached. this is the true spirit of giving . over 7 years agoAnswered by Malin via WorldNomads.com